LazarGerasimov/angular-exam-project/README.md

 # Photo-Gallery - Angular Exam Project

-Single Page Application created with Angular FE, Node.JS/Express for BE and MongoDB.
+Single Page Application created with Angular FE, Node.JS/Express.js for BE and MongoDB.

 ![image](https://user-images.githubusercontent.com/99253584/208249446-bf391562-7841-4453-a63d-355b4ff86de2.png)

+The app works as a gallery and support several functionalities:

+Registering and logging users.

+Guests have access to the home page and the three latest photos uploaded by the registered users.
+A quick link is provided for logging in to unlock the full content.

+Users can upload their own photos, add title, description, price and attach a link for their photos.
+They can also see the three most expensive photos.

 ![image](https://user-images.githubusercontent.com/99253584/208249493-c4c8b110-f196-4f12-8cb3-7fa7c0e7f56f.png)